yosh-401-advanced-javascript/seattle-javascript-401d31/lectures/backend/04-event-emitter-and-binary/README.md

 ```

 ###### Signed vs Unsigned
-Signed integers make a rule that the first bit represets weather or not a numbers is positive or negative.
-Unsigned numbers use that bit as a noth place to hold a value.
-In twos complament the number after the singed bit is added two the minimum possible value for the total number of bits
+Signed integers add a rule that states the first bit represets weather or not a numbers is positive or negative.
+Negitive values then follow a rule called `twos complament`.
+In twos complament the value after the singed bit is added to the number of positions suported by the the remaining bits and then multipiyed by -1.
+When decoding a four bit signed number the first bit is a boolean value indicating negitive or repostive.
+The reamaing three can support 8 unique values (0-7).
+So a signed four bit number can represet positive numbers from 0 to 7 and negitive numbers -1 to -8.

 ```
 Signed |Unsigned
 -----------------.